 A pathway to protecting against any unconscious processes is exposing the process to the light of awareness.
 We protect our self-concept through denial and projection.
 We improve our selves through awareness.
 There are many healthier ways to work on self-concepts without denying key aspects of our lives.
 Whether we deny and project or suffer from identification of projections heaped onto us, the key problem is a faulty boundary self, placing our trash on others and incorporating other peoples junk into our own self image.
 Ideally, we align ourselves with reality, surrounding ourselves with healthy narratives that lift us past our hurts, shame, and fears.

 Lawrence Heller and Aline LaPierre explain in their book on healing from trauma that “the ideal of seeing the world accurately is related to the process of being present, in the moment and in the body.”
 They explain this process as orienting to the present.
 They promise that “as soon as individuals begin to use their orienting response, they become more present, and projections begin to dissolve” (2012 Kindle location 2,621).
-Changing habitual patterns of ego protection is not simple, and often requires the help of an outside perspective from professional or enlightened friends and family.
+However, changing habitual patterns that we use for protecting the ego is not simple.
+Accordingly, significant change often requires help from the outside perspective of a friend or professional.